HA1Andrzej/RENAC-MODBUS/README.md

 Thanks for helping me out with this project
 ---
 Thanks to the team from "Zepsuj to sam" and Krzysztof Zwierzak.

+Additional thanks to RenacPower and AiD Solar for their support